gaddamsrikanth/ReaderModule/README.md

 11. Add “NSCameraUsageDescription” property in the info.plist file for camera access or else the app will crash.

 To change database access-keys:
-   - Open "CloudRecoViewController.mm" and change the following lines containing "kAccessKey" and "kSecretKey".
+   - Open "CloudRecoViewController.mm" and change the following lines containing "Access key" and "Secret key".

 To change the liscense-key:
    - Open "SampleApplicationSession.mm" and add the key where "Insert key here" is written.